Noroff-FEU-Assignments/project-exam-2-ElisePedersen/README.md

 ### Register

 To login, you need to register a new profile.
 The username must not include space or any punctuation marks except`_`.
 The email must be a `@stud.noroff.no` or `@noroff.no` email address.
 The password must be at least 8 characters.

+## Reflection

+This application was created in the timespan of 7 weeks.
+During these weeks I have planned, designed and built the website.
+I have used a kanban project board for a day to day planning and Gantt chart for big picture project timing.
+For the style tile and prototyping I have used Adobe XD.
+Both the planning and design part went very smooth, with no challenges.
+Over these 2 years of studies I have learned that planning the process helps with time management and also remembering all the details of the project.
+In addition to this, a good prototype makes building the website more efficient.

+When it comes to building the website, I first made sure I was able to make the API calls that I needed.
+This is a larger API than I have used before, therefore I had some errors along the way.
+I used the dev tools to understand the errors, and through that was able to make everything work.
+Then, I started implementing the react-bootstrap components to display the content on the pages.
+Finally, I used CSS modules to style the content inline with the style tile and prototype.
+Throughout the project I have facilitated user testing and made changes based on the feedback.

+Lastly, I think the exam has been fun and challenging.
+I have had some issues, learned something new and gained more knowledge about how everything works.

+Welcome to Share-ish!